Connecting to Remote Servers

 http://<web srvr addr>:<web srvr port>/<csp srvr inst>/csp/sys/UtilHome.csp

-For more information on complex configurations, see the Web Gateway Guide.
+For more complex configurations involving remote web servers, see the sections for your platform in Web Gateway Configuration Guide.